 Requirements for bringing pets into Thailand-Cats and Dogs

-Full details of requirements relating to the identity, health, transit conditions, inoculations and any subsequent quarantine can be found on the page entitled “the requirements for the importation of dogs and cats into the Kingdom of Thailand.”
+On the old website(prior September 2014) full details of requirements relating to the identity, health, transit conditions, inoculations and any subsequent quarantine can be found on the page entitled “the requirements for the importation of dogs and cats into the Kingdom of Thailand.”

 While the page entitled importation of live animals deals with pre-import process, process at the time of import and post import process.